Yanhe (software)

 Yanhe (言和 (Yánhé)) is a Chinese Vocaloid developed formerly by Bplats, Inc. under the Yamaha Corporation, and was created in collaboration with Shanghai Henian Information Technology Co.
-Ltd. She was released for the Vocaloid 3 engine.
-Her voice is provided by a female Chinese voice actress Seira Ryū.
+Ltd. She was released for the Vocaloid 3 and Vocaloid 5 engines.
+Her voice is provided by Chinese voice actress Seira Ryū.
 It was announced on the 9th Chinese International Cartoon and Game Expo (CCG) on July 11, 2013.
+She is the second Vocaloid Chinese singer character, following Luo Tianyi.